 Every year, more than 600,000 people will die from heart disease in the United States.
 The likelihood that you’ll suffer from coronary artery disease and other heart conditions depends on a variety of factors, including your genetics.
-Learn how your family history and genetic background can impact your heart health below.
+Read on to learn how your family history and genetic background can impact your heart health.

 Genetics Can Increase Your Risk of Heart Disease

 While you can control some of your heart disease risk factors, such as your diet and activity level, you can’t change your genetic risk factors.
 Some people are simply predisposed to heart disease by their DNA.

 Cardiac genetic conditions can be categorized into two groups: